 I won’t give up because I can’t.
 It’s not who I am.
 Jason Lindsey once described me as ‘one of the most intrinsically motivated people I’ve ever met’ and maybe my breakthrough is still ahead of me.
-And by breakthrough, I mean $12k+ per year, being off of dependence and government disability, paying taxes, giving way more to worthy causes and to help people I care about, having creative freedom to pursue my ideas for outstanding projects without having to stall them or compromise them constantly due to lack of funding, and basically that is my dream, to do this on my own terms, with my own business.
-Edit – And if it doesn’t happen, well, I guess that’s okay.
+And by breakthrough, I mean $12-15k per year, being off of dependence and government disability, paying taxes, giving way more to worthy causes and to help people I care about, having creative freedom to pursue my ideas for outstanding projects without having to stall them or compromise them constantly due to lack of funding, and basically that is my dream, to do this on my own terms, with my own business.
+And if it doesn’t happen, well, I guess that’s okay.
 I’ll try to be satisfied with less.
 Because adjusting your expectations downward is usually the only road to peace internally.
 And ‘success’ is a moving target nobody ever hits anyway.
-Everyone wants more, until suddenly life hits the end point and you’re stuck wishing you had enjoyed life while it still existed for you.
+Everyone wants more, until suddenly life hits the endpoint and you’re stuck wishing you had enjoyed life a bit, while it still existed for you.

 Nobody hires a mentally ill person.
 It’s a red flag.
-And especially, nobody hires a mentally ill person with no recent ‘steady’ employment.
+And especially, nobody hires a mentally ill person with no recent ‘steady’ conventional employment.
 That’s a HUGE red flag.
 So I have essentially come to accept that no matter how extensive and exceptional my skill sets are or how little I agree to in pay, or how much unpaid overtime I’m game to do, I will never be hired anywhere for any longer-term ‘real’ job… I’ve given up on anyone ever hiring me and I am determined to make a real self-supporting living on my own, freelancing and doing artworks and creative stuff for other people online, dirt cheap, and building what I hope will be viable self-created product lines – more and more of them as time passes – digital products or on DVD, sold on Etsy or eBay or Itch.IO or Steam or right here.

 I am not giving up yet.
 I probably never will until I am forced to face the collapse of industrial civilization due to our short-sighted political/macroeconomic/environmental/militaristic thinking, then death and then no longer existing.